-- Repeated or unwelcome sexual flirtations, advances, propositions, touching, remarks, or requests for sexual favor; - Repeated verbal abuse of a sexual nature; - · Graphic verbal comments about a person's body; - Sexually degrading words used to describe a person; - The display of sexually suggestive objects, pictures or videos; - Unwelcome questions or comments about private sexual matters; - Slurs, "off color" jokes, or degrading comments related to gender; - Demeaning, discourteous conduct, or negative stereotyping; or - A nonconsensual sexual relationship with a subordinate or a student.
+- Repeated or unwelcome sexual flirtations, advances, propositions, touching, remarks, or requests for sexual favor; - Repeated verbal abuse of a sexual nature; - · Graphic verbal comments about a person's body; - Sexually degrading words used to describe a person; - · The display of sexually suggestive objects, pictures or videos; - Unwelcome questions or comments about private sexual matters; - Slurs, "off color" jokes, or degrading comments related to gender; - Demeaning, discourteous conduct, or negative stereotyping; or - A nonconsensual sexual relationship with a subordinate or a student.

-For any act of dating or domestic violence, please refer to the Sexual Misconduct Policy.
+For any act of dating or domestic violence, please refer to the Sexual Misconduct Policy, as found in Appendix A.

 It is important and critical to our Code of Conduct and Ethics that we uphold high standards of behavior for each individual within the University setting.
 If you believe you have been witness to unprofessional conduct, it is your responsibility to report it within the guidelines set forth above, just as you would report any other type of negative behavior as part of this Code.
+You may file a report with the Associate VP of Compliance at 785-248-2366 or the Ethics Hotline 844-719-2846.